Aegean Sea

 The Aegean Sea has been historically important, especially regarding the civilization of Ancient Greece, which inhabited the area around the coast of the Aegean and the Aegean islands.
 The Aegean islands facilitated contact between the people of the area and between Europe and Asia.
 Along with the Greeks, Thracians lived along the northern coasts.
 The Romans conquered the area under the Roman Empire, and later the Byzantine Empire held it against advances by the First Bulgarian Empire.
 The Fourth Crusade weakened Byzantine control of the area, and it was eventually conquered by the Ottoman Empire, with the exception of Crete, which was a Venetian colony until 1669.
 The Greek War of Independence allowed a Greek state on the coast of the Aegean from 1829 onwards.
 The Ottoman Empire held a presence over the sea for over 500 years until it was replaced by modern Turkey.

 The rocks making up the floor of the Aegean are mainly limestone, though often greatly altered by volcanic activity that has convulsed the region in relatively recent geologic times.
 Of particular interest are the richly colored sediments in the region of the islands of Santorini and Milos, in the south Aegean.
-Notable cities on the Aegean coastline include Athens, Thessaloniki, Volos, Kavala, and Heraklion in Greece, and İzmir and Bodrum in Turkey.
+Notable cities on the Aegean coastline include Athens, Thessaloniki, Heraklion, Volos, Alexandroupolis and Kavala in Greece, and İzmir and Bodrum in Turkey.

 Several issues concerning sovereignty within the Aegean Sea are disputed between Greece and Turkey.
-The Aegean dispute has had a large effect on Greece-Turkey relations since the 1970s.
+The Aegean dispute has had a large effect on Greece–Turkey relations since the 1970s.
 Issues include the delimitation of territorial waters, national airspace, exclusive economic zones, and flight information regions.

 Name and etymology

-The name Aegaeus, used by Late Latin authors, referred to Aegeus, who was said to have jumped into that sea to drown himself (rather than throw himself from the Athenian acropolis, as told by some Greek authors).
-He was the father of Theseus, the mythical king and founder-hero of Athens.
-Aegeus had told Theseus to put up white sails when returning if he was successful in killing the Minotaur.
-When Theseus returned, he forgot these instructions, and Aegeus thought his son had died, so he drowned himself in the sea.

-The sea was known in Latin as Mare Aegaeum while under the control of the Roman Empire.
-The Venetians, who ruled many Greek islands in the High and Late Middle Ages, popularized the name Archipelago (αρχιπέλαγος, meaning "main sea" or "chief sea"), a name that held on in many European countries until the early modern period.
-In some South Slavic languages, the Aegean is called White Sea (Бяло море; Бело море; Belo more).
-The Turkish name for the sea is Ege Denizi, which is derived from the Greek name, and Adalar Denizi meaning "Sea of Islands".
+The origin of the name Αἰγαῖον πέλαγος (neuter) or Αἰγαῖος πόντος (masculine) has been explained by ancient grammarians through various theories: